 What was the result of outdoor dining canopy?

-The new dining area canopy has gone down a treat with the children, who are happy they can now enjoy the large outdoor dining area – eating outside and socialising with their friends.
+The new dining area canopy has gone down a treat with the children, who are happy they can now enjoy the large outdoor dining area and can enjoy a better student dining experience – eating outside and socialising with their friends.
 The staff and teachers are also much happier now that dining capacity has increased, and the area is essentially used as the over-flow canteen.
-Now with the additional dining space, there is less pressure on the canteen and other indoor eating areas.
+Now with the additional dining space, there is less pressure on the canteen and other indoor eating areas, with shorter lunch lines.
 No longer are children using valuable time during their lunch break waiting for dining tables to become free, nor are they having to rush their food to ensure they are back to their classes on time.
+And the side panels also helps to keep the students safe from the wind, rain or snow.
 This means the children are using their lunch break for what they should be used for – to relax!